tochman/the_blue_print/chapters/03-state-and-props.md

 ## Component Composition and Prop Drilling

-As your component hierarchy grows deeper, you might encounter "prop drilling"—the need to pass props through multiple levels of components just to reach a deeply nested child.
+As your component hierarchy grows deeper, you might encounter "prop drilling": the need to pass props through multiple levels of components just to reach a deeply nested child.
 While prop drilling isn't inherently bad for shallow hierarchies, it can become cumbersome when props need to travel through many intermediate components.

 ::: important
 **When prop drilling becomes problematic**